-Applying for Social Security disability insurance (SSDI) is a long and complicated process that involves a lot of forms, a lot of medical records and patience.
-But if you make a mistake you could wind up waiting for months to get those errors fixed, or even worse, your application could be denied.
+Applying for Social Security disability insurance (SSDI) is a long and complicated process.
+It involves a lot of forms, a lot of medical records and a lot of patience.
+But, what if you make a mistake?
+Then, you could wind up waiting for months to get those errors fixed.
+But, even worse, that mistake could get your application denied.
 So how can you prevent mistakes on your Social Security disability application?
 Learn from these common application mistakes that could ruin a disability application and make sure not to do them.

 These 6 Common Mistakes Could Ruin a Disability Application

-- Failing to Fill Out the Forms—The Social Security Administration (SSA) is going to send you a whole mess of forms to fill out.
-It’s up to you to make sure that every part of those forms are filled out correctly.
-Don’t forget, if a question doesn’t apply to you, put “not applicable” or “N/A” in the provided space.
+- Failing to Fill Out the Forms—The Social Security Administration (SSA) will send you a lot of forms to fill out.
+It’s up to you to make sure that you fill out every part of those forms correctly.
+Don’t forget: if a question doesn’t apply to you, put “not applicable” or “N/A” in the provided space.
 Do not leave anything blank.

-- Writing Illegibly—If your case reviewer can’t read your answers, then they can’t really say that you answered that question.
+- Writing Illegibly—If your case reviewer can’t read your answers, then he/she can’t really say that you answered that question.
 Be sure the answers to questions are neat and preferably typed out.

 - Incorrect Information—If the form asks you for your doctor and you put the wrong name down, then your case reviewer isn’t going to be able to confirm the medical diagnosis that proves you have a disability.
 Make sure you spell everything correctly and have the proper information for every question.

-- Missing the Deadline—Most forms sent to you by the SSA must be replied to within 10 days.
-That can sometimes mean that you don’t have a lot of time to monkey around with it.
-If you need more time, you have to contact the SSA immediately and ask for an extension.
+- Missing the Deadline—You must reply to most forms sent by the SSA within 10 days.
+That gives you little time to answer everything.
+If you need more time, then you have to contact the SSA immediately and ask for an extension.

 - Contradiction—If you say something in the first part of your application and then contradict yourself in a later section, the SSA may deny your disability application.
 Make sure you have your facts straight before you make conflicting statements.

-- Rejecting Help—If you thought there were a lot of things on this list, then you would be blown away to find out that even more stuff can go wrong on your disability application.
-Seeking professional help from a disability attorney could be a big help in your quest to get the benefits that you need.
-Don’t be afraid to get some help if your case starts to overwhelm you.
+- Rejecting Help—If you thought there were a lot of things on this list, then you would be amazed to find that even more can go wrong on your disability application.
+Seeking professional help from a disability attorney could really help you to get the benefits that you need.
+Don’t be afraid to ask for help if your case starts to overwhelm you.

 To learn more about SSDI and getting the support you need after sustaining a disabling injury, keep following your Tulsa disability attorneys on our blog.
 And you can also add to the conversation on Facebook and Twitter, so tell us what you think today.